 In our work, we embrace and nurture transversal dialogues focused on the ways in which contemporary art mobilises innovative approaches to more-than-human ecologies, relations, environments and futures.

-Together with The Posthumanities Hub, EBL co-hosts the series of higher seminars, which take place online.
+EBL hosts a series of higher seminars, which take place online.

 If you work at the crossroads of art and the environment or would like to learn more about the Lab, do not hesitate to get in touch.
 You can also find us at https://ecobioartlab.net/.